approaches

 This is the approach I take for those with busy lives who have had a significant disruption in a relationship or a job, and who are seeking a place to process the events, to be listened to carefully, and to move on.

-The ‘disruption’ may be the loss of a relationship, or it may be a setback of some kind: a promotion that never seems to come, for example.
+The ‘disruption’ may be the loss of a relationship, a bereavement, or it may be a setback of some kind: a promotion that never seems to come, for example.

 Long-term